jnus/ghec-logstash/README.md

 ### Option 2: Logstash Only

-If you already have Elasticsearch and Kibana running:
+If you already have Elasticsearch and Kibana running or just want to output to the console.
+For the latter, out comment the elasticsearch output.

 1. **Clone and start Logstash:**
    ```bash